 Prior to living in New York City, Paul was the Principal Trumpet of the Daejeon Philharmonic in South Korea.
 He has earned degrees from St. Olaf College and the Yale School of Music, with additional training as an Academy Fellow at the Juilliard School.

 One particular skill of mine is the ability to advise and guide advanced students and parents through the often crazy and sometimes daunting process of traversing conservatory and college auditions.
-Whether you need help selecting and being coached on repertoire, understanding the process, or advice on which schools may be a good fit for you, I'm happy to advise.
+Whether you need help selecting and being coached on repertoire, understanding the process, or advice on which schools may be a good fit for you, I look forward to working with you.